Lidiadev/making-the-code-more-object-oriented/README.md

 - Replace chained branches into the Chain of Rule Object
 	- use the rules pattern
-	- substitute the chained branches branching at runtime by using a factory to create the rules.
+	- substitute the chained branches branching at runtime by using a factory to create the rules
+	- the rule implementation is deciding which strategy to choose based on the state
+	- the rule is the if-then-else instruction, but turned into an object.